 People who have damaged skin resulting from other skin diseases or burns are also at risk.

 Your doctor can likely diagnose EH by its appearance, but they may want to confirm the diagnosis.
-This is because EH can resemble some bacterial infections, such as impetigo.
-It also can look like a severe flare-up of eczema or other skin ailments.
+This is because EH can resemble some bacterial infections, like impetigo.
+It also can look like a severe flare-up of eczema or other skin issues.

-However, your doctor should have you take systemic antiviral drugs immediately if EH is suspected.
-Due to the serious complications of EH, your doctor likely won’t wait for tests to confirm the presence of the virus.
+Your doctor will probably have you take systemic antiviral drugs immediately if they think you have EH.
+Because EH can have serious complications, your doctor likely won’t wait for tests to confirm the presence of the virus.

-Your doctor can confirm an EH diagnosis by taking a smear of a blister to check for the virus.
+An EH diagnosis can be confirmed by taking a smear of a blister to check for the virus.
 Several tests are available to identify the virus, including culturing the sample, identifying antibodies to the virus, or examining it under a light microscope.

 It’s also possible to have a secondary bacterial infection, which should be identified for proper treatment.